 Note: the screenshots below are taken from Photoshop CC for Windows, if you are using the Mac version, they can look different but the steps should be similar.

 Method 1: Automatic Feathering While Selecting

 All the marquee tools already have a built-in feathering feature you can use.
-Simply choose how many pixels you want to be feathered in the box up in the Options bar.
+Simply choose how many pixels you want to be feathered in the box in the Options bar.

 The higher the number, the more obvious the effect.
 Keep in mind that the effect will always be more obvious on smaller images because they have fewer pixels.